Austin turns into the first Texas city to experiment with ‘guaranteed earnings’

 Ad

-Clarification, May 6, 2022: This story has been up to date to reflect that Austin is the first Texas metropolis to make use of local tax dollars for a “assured earnings” program, and that different Texas cities have experimented with comparable packages utilizing different types of funding.
+Clarification, Could 6, 2022: This story has been updated to mirror that Austin is the primary Texas city to use local tax dollars for a “assured earnings” program, and that other Texas cities have experimented with comparable programs utilizing other types of funding.

 Quelle: www.click2houston.com